amontano495/chessEngine/README.md

 # chessEngine

 I'm not that good at chess but I was curious to understand how chess engines are built for computers.
 This is my attempt at designing and implementing my own chess in Python.
 The only 3rd party library I will be using is the Pygame library for the graphics.
-I intend to also use in house assets for the board and pieces.

 # Screenshot
 ![Screenshot](screenshot.png)